autodesk-forks/MaterialX/resources/Materials/TestSuite/README.md

-# Render Test Suite
+# Shader Generation and Render Test Suite

 The sub-folders in the test suite contain a set of input MaterialX documents.
 During execution of the test suite, each file is parsed to determine renderable elements.
-For each element the appropriate shader generator is used to produced source code.
-The source code is then compiled, and/or rendered as part of the validation test.
+For each element the appropriate shader generator is used to produced source code for ShaderGen tests.
+For Render validation tests the code is compiled, and/or rendered.
-For the GLSL and OSL shading languages: compiled code and renders are produced.
-For OGSFX on the code generation step is performed.

 ## Folder layout

-- At the top level, the [options file (_options.mtlx)](_options.mtlx) is a MaterialX document defines the set of test execution options.
+- At the top level, the [options file (_options.mtlx)](_options.mtlx) is a MaterialX document defines the set of execution options for the Render test.
 The values may be edited locally as desired.
 - The main grouping of input files is by library: ([stdlib](stdlib) and [pbrlib](pbrlib)).
 - Additional sub-folders group documents based on Element group or category.
 For example math tests are found in [stdlib/math](stdlib/math)), with:
     - `math.mtlx`